Frequently asked questions about FATCA

 On an annual basis, banks and other financial organisations will be required to report information on financial accounts (e.g. current accounts, savings accounts, deposit accounts, custodial account, certain insurance policies and interests in investment funds) held directly or indirectly by US persons.

-HSBC has made a commitment to being fully FATCA compliant in all countries where we operate.
+HSBC has made a commitment to being fully FATCA compliant in all countries/jurisdictions where we operate.
 We will therefore be reviewing our existing customer base to confirm our customers’ FATCA status, and where necessary we may have to contact our customers for further information and documentation.

 How do I know if I am affected?